ghedo/http2-push-nginx-module/README.rst

 ----

 * Honour MAX_CONCURRENT_STREAMS setting from clients
-* Prevent duplicate per-connection pushes
-* Clean-up
+* Clean-up (e.g. do we really need the request context?)
 * Write tests (basic, 304 response, CONTINUATION, ...)
 * Write example to parse Link headers (in Lua)